oivvio/timew-fzf/README.md

     rr

-to launch a utility script that will stop any currently running interval and then launch the above command which an option to override the 6 months, so...
+to launch a utility script that will stop any currently running interval and then run `timew twfzf 6m` whith an option to override the 6 months, so...

     rr 2y

-will let you select among intervals from the last two years.
+will let you select among intervals from the last two years, and so on.